- 1) Kegel Exercises

 3) The Chinese mushroom, Ganoderma lucidum

 Chinese mushrooms have been used for centuries in traditional Oriental medicine.
-One of them is called the king of mushrooms.
+One of them is the king of mushrooms.
 That’s Ganoderma lucidum or the Reishi mushroom.
-Studies have shown that prostate symptoms of urinary frequency improve significantly when this herb is taken.

 A Japanese study showed it lowered the urge to go after eight weeks.
-The authors of the study concluded that the extract of G. lucidum was well tolerated and an improvement in IPSS was observed.
+The authors of the study concluded that the extract of G. lucidum was well tolerated and an improvement in IPSS (International Prostate Symptom Score) was observed.
 The recommended dose of the extract of G. lucidum is 6 mg in men with LUTS (lower urinary tract symptoms).

 4) Avoid bladder irritants

 Carbonated beverages are no better.
-In one study, carbonated beverage intake was associated with a higher risk of developing overactive bladder and stress incontinence, according to one popular medical site online.
+In one study, carbonated beverage intake links with a higher risk of developing bladder problems such as overactive bladder and stress incontinence.

 Alcoholic drinks also take a hit on your kidneys as alcohol has a diuretic effect on the kidneys.
 You’ll notice that your symptoms increase greatly when you drink a drink or two.